chanchelvs/angular_login_page/README.md

-# angular-10-registration-login-example

-Angular 10 - User Registration and Login Example
+Angular 10 - Login, Registration Form.

-To see a demo and further details go to https://jasonwatmore.com/post/2020/07/18/angular-10-user-registration-and-login-example-tutorial
+Features
+Login module to register and login
+Profile
+Logout

+## Development server

+Run `ng serve` for a dev server.
+Navigate to `http://localhost:4200/`.
+The app will automatically reload if you change any of the source files.